Swapping Intra-photon entanglement to Inter-photon entanglement using linear optical devices: Quantum state transfer

-Then, whenever Bob gets photon `3' in $D_5$ or in $ D_{8}$, he asks Alice to use a Pauli gate $\hat{\sigma_{z}}$ in the channel $|\psi_{3}\rangle$.
-If he gets the photon in $ D_{6} $ or in $ D_{7} $, Alice has to use the $\hat{\sigma_{z}} $ in the channel $ |\psi_{4}\rangle $.
-Hence, we demonstrated a state transfer protocol from Bob to Alice without any direct interaction between photons `1' and `3' in two interferometers $MZ_{1}$ and $MZ_{3}$.
+Whenever Bob detects photon in $D_5$ or in $ D_{8}$, he asks Alice to use a Pauli gate $\hat{\sigma_{z}}$ in the mode $d_{1} $.
+If he gets the photon in $ D_{6} $ or in $ D_{7} $, Alice has to use the $\hat{\sigma_{z}} $ in the mode $d_{2}$.
+Hence, we demonstrated a state transfer protocol from Bob to Alice without any direct interaction between photons in two interferometers $MZ_{1}$ and $MZ_{3}$.
 Note that the success probability of teleportation in this case is $1/8$, i.e., the cost of the state transfer is larger than the original teleportation protocol.
 Importantly, no Bell-basis measurement is required in the whole process.